carlosonunez/hello-azure/README.md

 **NOTE**: You will need Vagrant and Virtualbox for this to work.

 We are using k3s locally.
-To provision the cluster, run `scripts/provision_k3s`.
+To provision the cluster, `source shortcuts` then run `create_k3s`.

 This will create a three-node virtualized k3s Kubernetes cluster on your local machine.
 **Don't use this for production!**

+You can destroy the cluster by running `destroy_k3s`.

 ## `v1`: Nothin' but IaaS